Cigar box

 Cigar boxes, labels, and bands are considered a subject of art, with businesses specializing in them and books printed on their design, meaning, and significance.
 As a result, cigar boxes and their corresponding labels can be considered collectible items.

-There is a growing movement of guitars and ukuleles being made from cigar boxes and other materials not usually used for musical instruments.
+Empty cigar boxes have been used as a source of wood for hobbies and folk art, such as tramp art and cigar box guitars, especially during the Great Depression.
+There is a modern revival of guitars being made from cigar boxes and other materials not usually used for musical instruments.